 Booking a Firefly Young Driver lesson

 I have to admit, before the review session came up, it was painful trying to book.
 I’d been looking out for Sunday sessions at one of four locations near us, of which there were few.
 But even the Saturday sessions were fully booked.
-Because the Firefly cars go round the different venues all over the country, it means only a certain number of dates get released each time, so they do book up fast.
+The Firefly cars go round the different venues all over the country, it means only a certain number of dates get released each time, so they do book up fast.
 Not all Young Driver venues have the Firefly car – our nearest venue stopped doing them so instead we managed to book at Bicester Heritage 30 minutes away.
 I’d tried to book online, so it might be easier if you phone to book.

 If you’re booking for a gift, you can book specific sessions or a gift voucher, and I could print out the booking to give to N. He was so excited to see what it was.
 Give a boy a vehicle to drive and he’ll be happy.